fuglaro/defaff-linux/README.md

 * *Focus is Everything* - Desktop environments should be about productivity and entertainment.
 Notifications are an abomination to both.
 Notifications belong on suplementary devices only.
 * *Lightweight is Green* - Minimal resource utilisation is not just good for keeping things fast, when you consider scale, it's also good for the planet.
 This may be a bold statement for a humble fledgling distro, but, in this, we should all be pitching in.
 * *Mind the Learning Curve* - Powerful features sometimes comes at the cost of UI complexity.
 Vertical walls in the learning curve are rude, but don't just push the vertical wall deeper.
 Provide a gradual and meaningful path to learning powerful tools, with minimal trivia.

+# TODO
+* Investigate Cosmic Desktop to see how much aligns.